 If you notice any of these signs, you should call a plumber right away.

 One other reason for sewage back-ups is tree root intrusion.
-This is a clog caused by tree roots growing inside of your main line.
-The size of the clog can be substantial, especially if it’s gone unaddressed for a long time.
+This is a clog that is a result of tree roots growing inside of your main line.
+The size of the clog can be substantial, if it’s gone unaddressed for a long time.

 The last reason that could cause sewage back-up coming through your drains is a crack, break or disjoint in the main line.
 Main lines are made out of clay and since the material is brittle they are very susceptible to this type of physical damage.